 Effort should be taken to understand the impact that disabling features or enabling security features will have on your use case.
 Many of the security features will incur runtime overhead and some options that these tools suggest to be disabled may be required for certain use cases.
 The device will need to be tested and characterized after any changes are made to ensure that the device still performs as expected.

 Most if not all software contains bugs, with an industry average of 15 to 50 errors per 1000 lines of code.
-These bugs typically don’t become apparent during “normal” usage, hence why they manage to escape any testing that is performed, but can prove to be exploitable by someone looking for ways to break into a device, by using the code outside of it’s normal parameters.
+These bugs typically don’t become apparent during “normal” usage, hence why they manage to escape any testing that is performed, but can prove to be exploitable by someone looking for ways to break into a device or elevate their privileges once access has been gained, by using the code outside of it’s normal parameters.

 In order to reduce the number of opportunities, it is advisable to minimize the software installed on a device to that which is necessary.